About ESUKU DEVELOPMENT FOUNDATION (EDF)

 Mission: To provide access to quality education, foster competency development, and promote socio-economic empowerment and environmental sustainability.

 The Foundation shall embody values of integrity, inclusivity, accountability, and transparency in all undertakings.
-These statements constitute the moral and institutional compass of AMF and shall be reflected in all strategic, operational, and public documents.
+These statements constitute the moral and institutional compass of EDF and shall be reflected in all strategic, operational, and public documents.

-The objectives of AMF are to:
+The objectives of EDF are to:

-• Establish a modern library and e-learning infrastructure to expand access to knowledge and lifelong learning.
+Establish a modern library and e-learning infrastructure to expand access to knowledge and lifelong learning.

-• Provide scholarships and educational support to indigent students to enhance educational equality.
+Provide scholarships and educational support to indigent students to enhance educational equality.

-• Implement empowerment programmes that promote entrepreneurship and self-reliance among youths and adults.
+Implement empowerment programmes that promote entrepreneurship and self-reliance among youths and adults.

-• Develop a model private educational institution that upholds excellence, ethics, and community service.
+Develop a model private educational institution that upholds excellence, ethics, and community service.

-• Promote digital literacy and technological inclusion as tools for social mobility.
+Promote digital literacy and technological inclusion as tools for social mobility.

-• Strengthen community engagement through partnerships with government, civil society, and private sector actors.
+Strengthen community engagement through partnerships with government, civil society, and private sector actors.

-• Advance environmental education to promote ecological balance and sustainability.
+Advance environmental education to promote ecological balance and sustainability.

-• Build the capacity of educators, professionals, and leaders for societal transformation.
+Build the capacity of educators, professionals, and leaders for societal transformation.

-• Institutionalise monitoring, evaluation, and learning (M&E) systems to ensure accountability and continual improvement.
+Institutionalise monitoring, evaluation, and learning (M&E) systems to ensure accountability and continual improvement.

 These objectives shall be implemented through strategic plans, annual budgets, and Board-approved programmes.

-• Excellence: Pursuit of the highest standards in service delivery and governance.
+Excellence: Pursuit of the highest standards in service delivery and governance.

-• Education: Commitment to the transformative power of learning and critical thinking.
+Education: Commitment to the transformative power of learning and critical thinking.

-• Human Empowerment and Environmental Sanitation: Enabling individuals and communities to thrive while preserving the environment.
+Human Empowerment and Environmental Sanitation: Enabling individuals and communities to thrive while preserving the environment.

-• Personal Growth: Encouraging continuous learning and intellectual renewal among members and beneficiaries.
+Personal Growth: Encouraging continuous learning and intellectual renewal among members and beneficiaries.

-• Advocacy: Championing justice, peace, and equitable development in the Niger Delta region.
+Advocacy: Championing justice, peace, and equitable development in the Niger Delta region.

-• Partnership: Building collaborative relationships for sustainable impact.
+Partnership: Building collaborative relationships for sustainable impact.

-• Leadership: Promoting ethical, transparent, and visionary leadership at all levels.
+Leadership: Promoting ethical, transparent, and visionary leadership at all levels.

-• Design and implement programmes and projects consistent with its mission.
+Design and implement programmes and projects consistent with its mission.

-• Acquire, hold, lease, or dispose of property lawfully.
+Acquire, hold, lease, or dispose of property lawfully.

-• Employ staff and engage consultants or volunteers.
+Employ staff and engage consultants or volunteers.

-• Receive donations, grants, endowments, and lawful contributions from individuals or organisations.
+Receive donations, grants, endowments, and lawful contributions from individuals or organisations.

-• Enter into contracts, open bank accounts, and invest its funds prudently.
+Enter into contracts, open bank accounts, and invest its funds prudently.

-• Collaborate with governmental, private, and international institutions for mutual development.
+Collaborate with governmental, private, and international institutions for mutual development.

 All powers shall be exercised solely for public benefit and in accordance with Nigerian law.

-All income and property of AMF shall be applied exclusively for the promotion of its objectives.
 No trustee, member, or staff shall benefit from the Foundation’s income except through legitimate remuneration for services rendered or reimbursement of verified expenses.
-This ensures that AMF remains a strictly non-profit and public-interest institution.

-AMF shall function as a trustee-governed foundation without a general membership structure.
+EDF shall function as a trustee-governed foundation without a general membership structure.
 However, it may recognise and engage categories of Associates, Fellows, Partners, and Volunteers.

 The Board may organise annual stakeholder forums to present audited accounts, programme outcomes, and strategic priorities, thereby fostering transparency, learning, and community ownership.